Welcome to my blog! Today we will be looking at some ways to save your kdp low content books online!

 Next, you will be presented with the preferences tab, where you can choose your folders from your hard drive to back and sync with Google drive.

 Just click on the Choose Folder button and browse to the folder where you have saved your low content books.
-You can select multiple folders and also uncheck some subfolders to exclude from being synced.
+You can select multiple folders and also uncheck some subfolders to exclude them from being synced.

 Once you’ve saved your backup and sync preferences, you can simply right-click on any given folder, select Google Drive and then select sync this folder.